 The petroleum and nitrogen fertilizer businesses both have a high concentration of customers.
 Our five largest customers in the petroleum business represented 48.8% of our petroleum sales for the year ended December 31, 2009.
 Further in the aggregate, the top five ammonia customers of the nitrogen fertilizer business represented 43.9% of its ammonia sales for the year ended December 31, 2009 and the top five UAN customers of the nitrogen fertilizer business represented 44.2% of its UAN sales for the same period.
-Several significant petroleum, ammonia and UAN customers each account for more than 10% of sales of petroleum, ammonia and UAN, respectively.
+Several significant petroleum, ammonia and UAN, respectively.
 Given the nature of our business, and consistent with industry practice, we do not have long-term minimum purchase contracts with any of our customers.
 The loss of one or several of these significant customers, or a significant reduction in purchase volume by any of them, could have a material adverse effect on our results of operations, financial condition and the cash flows of the nitrogen fertilizer business.

-The acquisition strategy of our petroleum business and the nitrogen fertilizer business involves significant risks
+The acquisition strategy of our petroleum business and the nitrogen fertilizer business involves significant risks.